rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

     'd615a437-aaa9-4a52-a1c0-5bcb0d33038c'

-So, if you remove the metadatum 'org.openstack\_\_1\_\_created\_by' from the scheduled image you wish to save, the snapshot will not be subject to retention culling.
+So, if you remove the metadatum 'org.openstack\_\_1\_\_created\_by' from the scheduled image that you wish to save, the snapshot will not be subject to retention culling.

-At the current time, you cannot modify image metadata by using the Cloud Control Panel.
-If you don't want to make API calls directly, a command-line tool called `novaclient` is available.
-For more information about using the novaclient tool to manage your scheduled images, see [Using python-novaclient to manage scheduled images](/support/how-to/using-python-novaclient-to-manage-scheduled-images).
+At the current time, you cannot modify image metadata by using the Cloud Control Panel, but only by API calls.
 {{</accordion>}}
 {{<accordion title="How can I change the retention value on my server?" col="in" href="accordion13">}}

-You can change the retention value the same way you originally enabled scheduled images on your server, by
+You can change the retention value by using the following tools:

 -   Cloud Control Panel
 -   API
--   novaclient command-line tool

 Just specify the new value you wish to use for the retention.
 {{</accordion>}}